 The study received funding and was successfully submitted for ethical review.
 One of the members of the public was invited to the ethics meeting where she was able to answer questions related to patients’ understanding and thoughts on the study procedures.
 The study manager said “who better to answer their questions than someone who understands more than anyone else on the study team what it feels like to live with COPD”.

-The two Involving People members are now involved in the running of the study as members of the Study Steering Group.
+The two members of the public were involved in the running of the study as members of the Study Steering Group.
 Jonathan Bidmead, one of the members, said:

 “I have been involved in research projects in the past and I am well aware of the problems that not having a public representative can lead to.
 Now it is rare to come across research which does not have a public representative."

-Margaret Barnard, the other Involving People network member, lived with COPD since 2003 and said:
+Margaret Barnard, the other member of the public, with lived experience of COPD since 2003 said:

 “working for the good of others living with the same, or similar, condition as you, is a very positive thing to do.
 It not only makes you feel positive about yourself and the condition you are living with, but you are helping others be more proactive in the treatment of their condition.”